 Our latest Pinterest busting adventure came after the boys saw the claim that in an emergency, a crayon will burn for 30 minutes.
-They were really interested in testing this one out because it
+They were really interested in testing this one out because it involved destroying a crayon by way of fire would help humankind know if they had options should they only be left with a stray crayon and a match as their source of light when the end of the world arrives.

 The Nine and Ten Year Old Hmmmschoolers set up a rig by drilling crayon sized holes into a piece of scrap wood.
 They set up two different kinds of crayons (Rose Art and Crayola) for various experiments.